curityio/curity-operational-training/1-configure-deployments/README.md

 - Integrate refinements like split configuration.
 - Create protected stage-specific secrets on every deploymeent.
 - Use service roles for greater control over OAuth endpoints.

-Each deployment uses a local Docker Compose environment so that you get fast feedback.\
-For each lesson, copy in a `license.json` file and run `./go.sh` to perform the deployment.